 When people think about some of the best therapy options for addiction, they don’t typically think about hiking therapy.
 However, hiking is an essential holistic treatment option for those who abuse drugs.
 The real question is how hiking helps.
-Better yet, how can wilderness therapy programs help with preventing relapse?
+Better yet, how can adventure therapy programs help with preventing relapse?

 What Is Hiking Therapy?